LeaderPortfolio

 The Full Dossier

 Vincent Bolloré was born on April 1, 1952, in Boulogne-Billancourt, France.
-He comes from a family of industrialists, with deep roots in French business.
-He attended Lycée Janson-de-Sailly and later obtained a law degree from the University of Paris Nanterre.
-His early career included a stint as an investment bank trainee at Edmond de Rothschild, providing him with valuable experience in finance.
+He comes from a well-established industrial family.
+His father, Michel Bolloré, ran the family paper business.
+Vincent attended the Lycée Janson-de-Sailly and later earned a law degree from the Université Paris Nanterre.
+He started his career as an investment bank trainee at Edmond de Rothschild.

 Rise to Success